 Margie has always been pretty simple.
 She loves her family, her sleep, her T.J.
-Maxx, her Mike and Ikes, her chocolate deserts, and a good prank call.
+Maxx, her Mike and Ikes, her chocolate desserts, and a good prank call.
 And the “nice” things… her Audi, that awkward, expensive side table in the living room that I can’t seem to figure out how to put to use.
 She cracks me up with the furniture… always rearranging.
 And then rearranging some more.
-I’m so glad I caught her on video rearranging that one time at 2am.
+I’m so glad I caught her on video rearranging that one time at 2 am.
 We laugh every time we watch it.
-Most people would find it creepy, but she absolutely loved when us kids watched over her from the Dropcam.
-I bought it for her shortly after her diagnosis so she could watch the dogs during her 6 hour treatments.
+Most people would find it creepy, but she loved it when we kids watched over her from the Dropcam.
+I bought it for her shortly after her diagnosis so she could watch the dogs during her 6-hour treatments.
 She thought it was the coolest gift ever.

-We are all that actually matters to her.
-Her untrained but cute 7 year old dog, her best friend, us son in laws, her daughter in law, her current and future grandkids, her sons, her daughters, and her husband.
+We are all that matters to her.
+Her untrained but cute seven-year-old dog, her best friend, us son in-laws, her daughter in law, her current and future grandkids, her sons, her daughters, and her husband.
 It sure sounds like a lot of us… but it doesn’t feel like it.
-It’s important for us to remember how many other people love her like we do even though they’re not here everyday.
+We need to remember how many other people love her like we do even though they’re not here every day.
 I know she loves them too.
 She’s just so sweet that she wants as few people as possible to have to see her in this state, here at this place.

-I don’t know how she does it but she somehow finds the strength to tell us she can’t believe that we’re all here, all the time.
+I don’t know how she does it, but she somehow finds the strength to tell us she can’t believe that we’re all here all the time.
 She wants us to go home and is worried about us being tired.
-Sometimes she wants to come home with us.
-In fact, she just woke up, pointed at me, and asked if I’ll take her “home.”
+Sometimes she wants to come back with us.
+She just woke up, pointed at me, and asked if I’ll take her “home.”

 Dammit.
 Why the hell is this happening?

 Her cancer is so complex.
 That’s how doctors have described it to us.
-“It’s a complex case” they say.
+“It’s a complex case,” they say.
 But why does such a sweet, beautiful, simple woman have such a complex case of cancer?
 Why did she have cancer numerous times?
-How was she only given 6 months to live… just about 2 years ago now?
+How was she only given six months to live… just about two years ago now?

 It’s so unfair.

-Her body is so frail but her strength through it all, even to this day, is inspirational.
+Her body is so frail, but her strength through it all, even to this day, is inspirational.
 She’s amazing.
-If she went through all of that, we can definitely make it through all of this, right?
+If she went through all of that, we could make it through all of this, right?

 This fucking sucks.
 But it is what it is.